EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 ## Introduction

-The MLOps Building Block enabling users to develop, train, and manage machine learning models efficiently.
+The MLOps Building Block enables users to develop, train, and manage machine learning models efficiently.
 It leverages **SharingHub**, a web application offering collaborative services for ML development, and **MLflow SharingHub**, a custom version of MLflow integrated with SharingHub for experiment tracking and model management.

 ### Key Features